uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 <p><i>The Getty Arts & Architecture Thesaurus Subjects filter</i></p>

 The Getty AAT is hierarchical in structure and when a (single) higher level term is specified in this filter, the search results will also include all the sub-categories.
-So, the general term “weapons” will also include resources with terms such as “knives”, “spears” and “daggers” as these are sub0-categories of “weapons”.
+So, the general term “weapons” will also include resources with terms such as “knives”, “spears” and “daggers” as these are sub-categories of “weapons”.

 When multiple terms are used as a filter, logical ‘AND’ is applied so only resources matching all the terms will be returned in the search results.
 Hierarchical sub-categories are not used with multiple terms, only the term specified.
 Hence, if a search was made for “Weapons”  and “Warships”, there are no results but if “Cannons (artillery)” is used instead of "Weapons", then there are results as both the exact terms have been used for the matching resources.